CircleCityCon/website/content/talks/star_wars_how_an_ineffective_data_governance_program_destroyed_the_galactic_empire.md

 ---
-title: "•	Star Wars: How an ineffective Data Governance Program destroyed the Galactic Empire"
+title: "Star Wars: How an ineffective Data Governance Program destroyed the Galactic Empire"

 ---